 SG13: There is a note on QN/13: UK, US and Canada did not support the creation of Question N/13 and proposed to transfer a study topic on “trust” to SG17.
 The Member States also requested the deletion of texts regarding “trust” from SG13 mandate and points of guidance.

-SG20 could not reach a complete consensus on the wording of New Questions and remaining issues to be discussed at WTSA-24.
+SG20 reached consensus on the text of the Questions although some administrations expressed some concerns.

 Further discussion is necessary for the following points: